SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-45.md

 ### Types of scannings in Jenkins pipeline
 - Static Source Code Analysis ---> Is a method of debugging the source code of a program without executing it.
-  It will find the potential bugs, security vulnerabilities, code quality issues, and ensure we are meeting the project or company standards or not ?
-"Sonarqube" is the most popular tool for this testing.
+  It will find the potential bugs, security vulnerabilities, code quality issues, and ensure we are meeting the project (or) company standards or not ?
+"Sonarqube" is most widely used tool for this type of testing.
 - Static Application Security Testing (SAST) ---> Mainly focus on the security without executing the program to identify security vulnerabilities early in the software development lifecycle (SDLC).
 "Fortify" is the tool.
 - Dynamic Application Security Testing (DAST) ---> Like if anybody hacks how they test the application, same intense testing will be done by DAST while application is running in Dev itself & the tool is "Web inspect"
 - Open Source Library Scanning ---> We get all the libraries from the internet right ? to scan these we use a tool called "Nexus IQ"
-- Docker Image Scanning ---> We have "TwistLock" or "ECR Scanning"
+- Docker Image Scanning ---> We have "TwistLock" (or) "ECR Scanning"
-- We are using "Shift-Left" method, we do all types of scanning in Dev enviroment itself to make sure everything is ok, then we can go for higher environments.
+- We are using "Shift-Left" method, we do all types of scanning in Dev enviroment itself to make sure everything is ok, then only we can go for the higher environments.
-- All the tools are costly except Sonarqube and Docker, so we used only these two as of now.
+- All the scanning tools are costly except Sonarqube and Docker, so we used only these two as of now.

 ### Sonarqube installation and setup
 - First create 1 instance for Sonarqube (t3.medium) with 30GB, actually this should be taken care by